 Let us say a few words about the importance of exposure, which is mainly determined by three crucial parameters:

-Changing this parameter allows to regulate the daylight you need for a perfect shot.
-In case the sun is too bright, which can easily damage digital “eye”, you need to set low sensitivity.
+Changing this parameter allows you to regulate the daylight you need for a perfect shot.
+In case the sun is too bright, which can easily damage the digital “eye”, you need to set low sensitivity.
 And when the light source is not powerful enough to offer a perfect quality and there is no possibility to use a regular flash, then you need to increase the sensitivity.

-Detailed description of each element permits to avoid mistakes, working on interesting plot.
+Detailed description of each element permits us to avoid mistakes, working on interesting plot.
 Nevertheless, shoot as much as possible.
 It is essential to memorize these, so that hands remember where and what to turn on or switch off, while your eyes are looking for interesting scenes and compositions.

 If we draw a parallel between these aspects and our everyday life, we will be able to find simple examples.
-Let us suppose to have an empty glass, which has to be filled with water from a tap.
-This action can be realized in two ways: turning on water pressure and fill the glass in 1 second, or use a thin stream of water in a minute.
-This example compare a glass to a camera matrix, water to a luminous flux, and tap to a diaphragm (the wider the hole, the stronger the flow).
+Let us suppose we have an empty glass, which has to be filled with water from a tap.
+This action can be realized in two ways: turning on water pressure and filling the glass in 1 second, or using a thin stream of water in a minute.
+This example compares a glass to a camera matrix, water to a luminous flux, and tap to a diaphragm (the wider the hole, the stronger the flow).
 But if we fail to fill the glass in the set time, the only way out will be to reduce the size of a glass.
 When the size is 2 times smaller it is going to be filled 2 times faster.
 Thus, the size of a glass is the example of photosensitivity.
 If the glass is filled faster then the photo can be captured with a shorter shutter speed.

 Generally speaking, it is not a mandatory element of each digital camera.
-Its value is inversely proportional to the amount of transmitted light and is known as a fraction 1/k, where “k” is classic coefficient.
+Its value is inversely proportional to the amount of transmitted light and is known as a fraction 1/k, where “k” is a classic coefficient.
 In practice, only a fraction is usually indicated.

 To understand better its role in successful shots, there is a need to take a look at a diagram, easily showing how it works and what it means.